If you’re looking for an explanation for a confusing term, check our equity release jargon buster.

 The cash lump sum released from your home is tax free.
 However, if you then place this money in a savings account, purchase an annuity or an investment, tax may be payable on any interest, income or gains you receive.

-All providers that are members of the Equity Release Council, have to allow you to move if you want to, without charging a penalty.
+All providers that are members of the Equity Release Council, have to allow you to move if you want to, without charging a penalty - subject to the new property meeting the lender’s acceptable property criteria.

 It depends on whether the equity release plan is taken out in joint names.
 If it is a joint plan, then your home will only be sold when you have both died.
 But if you take out the plan in just your name, then your home would have to be sold and your partner move (unless they could raise the funds to repay what you owe).